rainlab/googleanalytics-plugin/README.md

 ### Popup message simply saying "error" when trying to add the JSON key file.

 Some ad-blockers, such as Chrome's uBlock Origin extension or Firefox's own built-in algorithms, may prevent the uploading of the JSON file key.
 Disabling these, or whitelisting the October CMS website, may resolve this issue for you.

+### License

+This plugin is an official extension of the October CMS platform and is free to use if you have a platform license.
+See [EULA license](https://octobercms.com/eula) for more details.